Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone Safety and Interference Prevention Act

 Senate companion to HB5275.
-Creates unlawful imaging of emergency response activity, unlawful operation over critical infrastructure, and unlawful operation over correctional facilities as criminal offenses.
-Prohibits weaponization of drones.
+Creates offenses of unlawful imaging of emergency response, unlawful operation over critical infrastructure, and unlawful operation over correctional facilities.
+Prohibits weaponized drones.
 Authorizes law enforcement seizure and forfeiture.
-Mandates 30-day data deletion unless evidence of crime or ongoing investigation.
-Shields good-faith law enforcement from civil liability.
-State and local enforcement with data reporting through Uniform Crime Reporting.
 Effective January 1, 2027.

 Last action: March 27, 2026